Summer Squash From A To Zucchini: Best Types And How To Grow Them

 Don’t forget, the squash blossoms themselves are incredible when stuffed with cheese and cooked.
 If you have extra male flowers, harvest them and use them right away!

-Storing Fresh Summer Squash
+Storing Summer Squash

 Baby squash or smaller ones can be stored inside the refrigerator.
 Place them in a perforated bag, but be sure there’s enough airflow to ensure they stay dry.
 If necessary, you can tuck some paper towels in to absorb excess moisture, but be sure to check them.
 If the towel gets too damp, remove and replace it.
 Once they’re in their bag, they can be tucked into the crisper drawer in your refrigerator for up to 4 days.

-Store larger summer squash at room temperature as long as it’s cool.
+Store summer squash that’s larger at room temperature as long as it’s cool.
 Aim for 60-70 degree temperatures.
 These will last in a dry, cool place for up to a week, but are best used within a few days time.
 I’ve had particularly large summer squash last on the counter for up to 2 weeks, but they start to lose their flavor.

 There’s multiple different techniques you can use to prolong the life of your harvest.
 These methods work well for squash you plan to cook, but are less effective for use in salads or other raw uses.